nflverse/nfldata/DATASETS.md

 - `weekday`: The day of the week on which the game occcured.
 - `gametime`: The kickoff time of the game.
 This is represented in 24-hour time and the Eastern time zone, regardless of what time zone the game was being played in.
 - `away_team`: The away team.
-- `away_score`: The number of points the visiting away scored.
+- `away_score`: The number of points the away team scored.
 Is `NA` for games which haven't yet been played.
 - `home_team`: The home team.
 Note that this contains the designated home team for games which no team is playing at home such as Super Bowls or NFL International games.
 - `home_score`: The number of points the home team scored.
 Is `NA` for games which haven't yet been played.
 - `location`: Either `Home` if the home team is playing in their home stadium, or `Neutral` if the game is being played at a neutral location.
 This still shows as `Home` for games between the Giants and Jets even though they share the same home stadium.